top of page

 MUSICAL BIOGRAPHY

-After emerging as a composer in 2016, Helen MacKinnon has a growing reputation for her sacred choral music in the UK, Europe and Asia.
+After emerging as a composer in 2016, Helen MacKinnon has a growing reputation for her sacred and orchestral choral music in the UK, Europe and Asia.
 In 2022, Helen released a new orchestral work, The Rinns of Islay, with the Royal Scottish National Orchestra.
 The work was awarded a Silver Medal in the 2022 Global Music Awards and nominated for first-round voting in the 2023 GRAMMY® awards.
+Helen's Gloria in excelsis Deo was awarded by Ennio Morricone in Florence International Choral Festival.

 Helen studied music at The University of Glasgow, Scotland specialising in composition with Scottish composer William Sweeney.
 Her most notable compositional work of that period was Crossing the Domain, a setting of Edwin Morgan's poem From the Domain of Arnheim for female voices and percussion.
 Fata Morgana, a duet for clarinet and violin, was selected for performance at GoMA in Glasgow.
 During her studies, Helen played first violin with The Kelvin Ensemble and sang with Glasgow University Choral Society.

-After gaining her First Class Honours BMus (2002), Helen taught music independently alongside a professional career in marketing and management in the charity sector for 15 years.
-Determined to pursue her passion for composing professionally, in 2015, Helen entered her first composing competition and was awarded at the 2nd International Competition of Choral Composition Ennio Morricone during the Florence International Choir Festival.
-The award was a life-changing and the catalyst for a new career focus on composing.
+After gaining her First Class Honours BMus (2002), Helen followed a professional career in in the charity sector for 15 years.
+In 2015, she entered her first composing competition and was awarded at the 2nd International Competition of Choral Composition Ennio Morricone during the Florence International Choir Festival; the award was a life-changing and the catalyst for a new career focus on composing.

 2021/22 saw a new commission for wind ensemble